-Our mission is to provide the finest instruction in Ashtanga Vinyasa Yoga, using modern insights into postural alignment to bring precision and refinement to the form.
-We regard Ashtanga as one of the pinnacles of modern Tantric practice, developed as an instrument for exploring the wonder of embodied experience, and awaking to the sublime nature of everyday life.
+Our mission is to provide the finest instruction in Ashtanga Vinyasa Yoga, to support the intelligent refinement of the form, and to continue to renew the contemplative essence of the tradition.
+We regard Ashtanga as an instrument for exploring the wonder of embodied experience, and awaking to the sublime nature of everyday life.
 This understanding informs our approach to teaching.
 We teach inquiry and experimentation, even within the Ashtanga practice itself.
 Instead of rigid adherence to convention, we encourage our students to engage the practice with intelligence, and adapt the practice to the shifting circumstances of their lives.
 Through this approach, we hope to empower our students to transcend rigid tendencies of mind, see through essentialist projections, and embrace the ineffable wonder of the human experience.

 Mysore classes provide a quiet and contemplative atmosphere for the practice of Ashtanga Vinyasa Yoga.
 In these classes, you practice the Ashtanga sequencing to the cadence of your own breath, while receiving personal guidance from the teacher and silent support from the community.
 Learn more about our Mysore classes on our Mysore page.